 - Actions work in either full Photoshop or Photoshop Elements.
 You cannot use actions in Lightroom.

 - Presets work in Lightroom.
-You cannot use them in Photoshop or Elements.
+You cannot use them in Photoshop or Photoshop Elements.

 Some differences between actions and presets: